 Attach track cross supports to "L" channel with the provided nuts & bolts.
+The joining plate is used at the seam joint to join the two sections together (shown in top right image).
 Ensure to only hand tighten at this stage.
 The bolts will be fully tightened once the head assembly is free to roll on the tracks and provide the correct track width.

-Assemble carriage stops at the ends of the tracks (4 stops total) and tighten.
+Assemble carriage stops at the ends of the tracks (4 stops total) and tighten bolts.